Description

 );

 This configuration will create a number field labeled “Item Quantity” under the “general” section.
-It will have a default value of 1
+It will have a default value of 1, allow values between 1 and 100 in increments of 1, include the CSS class quantity-input, display a help message, and be marked as required.

 Usage Notes